larytet/binlog/README.md

 # Todo

-Decode binary streams using only the source files and allow offline decode of the binary streams.
-Parse the Go sources, collect and hash all strings in calls to the binlog.
+Decode binary streams using only the source files or the executable.
+Allow offline decode of the binary streams.
+Parse the Go sources or executable collect and hash all strings in calls to the binlog.
 Should I assume that calls to the log look like xx.Log("...", arg1, ...)?

 Add suport for "float", "char"